SfireInc/DevOps/README.md

 # TP 2

 To use maven we needed to upgrade our wsl distro to wsl 2, so it could communicate with docker.
 After installing maven with "sudo apt install maven" the build was successful.

+## Travis CI

+To use travis CI we need to create a .travis.yml to specify what to do during pushes.
+To hide env var we use the travis interface to store them securelly and avoid storing them directly into the yml file.